Plants in pots

 Grevillea pimelioides (photos below)

-We planted This erect shrub, 2.5m high, with red tipped, hard yellow flowers in September 2010.
+We planted this erect shrub, 2.5m high, with red tipped, hard yellow flowers in September 2010.
 This plant is native to the Helena and Canning River regions southeast of Perth, WA.
 We transplanted our specimen to a large pot in February 2012 and cut it back quite severely.
 Our original plant died in December 2016 and we planted another in July 2020.
+Both plants have been severely bird pruned.

 Grevillea ‘Pink Candelabra’